 Measures to enable this may include additional bus gates and traffic filters to prohibit through vehicle movements but allow walking, cycling and wheeling whilst ensuring that vehicles can still access the whole area when required.

 We’ll also create new and improve existing public spaces for the community.

 At early development stages, workshops were held with key stakeholders to identify the key active travel movements and issues in the area.
-This helped us identify the preferred alignment of the route.
+This helped us identify the preferred alignment of the phase 1 route.

 Before the Council can make changes to

 we must provide an opportunity for people to comment.
 Statutory consultations for the traffic orders (TRO) and redetermination orders (RSO) are required to deliver the project.

 Traffic orders and redetermination orders for the first part of Phase 1 route will shortly be published under the "View or comment on traffic orders" section of the council website at: www.edinburgh.gov.uk/roads-pavements.